Pinar Yildirim

 The MSI Scholars Program was established to bring together a select group of mid-career level academics, with the purpose of recognizing individuals’ excellence in scholarship, developing a cohort across marketing disciplines, and strengthening ties between scholars and MSI.

-• Marketing Science, Service Award, 2022
+• Service Award as a Reviewer, Marketing Science, 2022

 • Research Award, Facebook, 2021